Planning Conference 2026 Programme

 Registration

 The planning landscape in Scotland is undergoing major changes.
 As the UK Government drives forward its Clean Power 2030 Action Plan and the development of the Strategic Spatial Energy Plan (SSEP), expectations and ambitions for the pace, scale and certainty of planning decisions are now centre stage.
-The Planning and Infrastructure Act will introduce new powers to streamline consenting processes, building on work initiated by the Scottish Onshore Wind Sector Deal, as we guide how Local Planning Authorities will engage with the planning system in future.
+The Planning and Infrastructure Act has introduced new powers to streamline consenting processes, building on work initiated by the Scottish Onshore Wind Sector Deal, and the grid build-out is changing planning priorities.

 These changes are not just tweaks.
 The Scottish planning system is being fundamentally re-engineered to manage the volume and complexity of renewable energy generation and transmission projects needed to hit 2030 targets and beyond.